sunfishcode/wasm-reference-manual/WebAssembly.md

 by `$delta`, in units of unsigned [pages].
-If the index of any byte of the referenced linear memory would be unrepresentable as unsigned in an `iPTR`, if allocation fails due to insufficient dynamic resources, or if the linear memory has a maximum size and the actual size would exceed the maximum size, it returns `-1` and the linear-memory size is not increased; otherwise the linear-memory size is increased, and `grow_memory` returns the previous linear-memory size, also as an unsigned value in units of [pages].
+If the index of any byte of the referenced linear memory would be unrepresentable as unsigned in an `iPTR`, if allocation fails due to insufficient dynamic resources, or if the linear memory has a maximum length and the actual size would exceed the maximum length, it returns `-1` and the linear-memory size is not increased; otherwise the linear-memory size is increased, and `grow_memory` returns the previous linear-memory size, also as an unsigned value in units of [pages].
 Newly allocated bytes are initialized to all zeros.

 **Validation**:
  - [Linear-memory size validation](#linear-memory-size-validation) is required.
  - `$reserved` is required to be `0`.

-> This instruction can fail even when the maximum size isn't yet reached, due to resource exhaustion.
+> This instruction can fail even when the maximum length isn't yet reached, due to resource exhaustion.

 > Since the return value is in units of pages, `-1` isn't otherwise a valid linear-memory size.
 Also, note that `-1` isn't the only "negative" value (when